All Episodes

 That's why big companies are pledging millions and billions to be spent inside this country.

-And the idea that, well, we'll have the highest corporate tax rate in the industrialized world, it's it's the dumbest thing ever because corporations don't pay taxes.
+And the idea that, well, we'll have the highest corporate tax rate in the industrialized world, it's the dumbest thing ever because corporations don't pay taxes.

 You pay the corporate taxes.